metagenlab/BioVx/README.md

 # Welcome to the Extended repository of the BioV suite of programs

-Some of the original programs have been upgraded and new programs have been added by diffrent members of the lab.
+Some of the original programs in the suite have been updated and new programs have been added by diffrent members of the lab and collaborators.

-This is the list of programs available:
+Find below the list of programs available.
+Scripts developed by our group as dependencies are not listed here but are included in the distribution:

 <ul>
   <li>protocol1.py</li>